 The European Heritage Hub has selected 10 initiatives aimed at identifying exemplary local good practices in the field of cultural heritage that contribute to the green, digital, and social transformation of our society.
 Among the selected initiatives is the project of the Coal Mining Museum in Zabrze, Poland.
+The announcement of the winners took place on 25th March 2024.

 The call received 40 applications from 33 cities/regions across Europe.
 The selection criteria evaluated the alignment of submitted practices with the overarching themes of the European Heritage Hub project, giving particular attention to the triple transformation concept and the innovative character of the initiatives.